 Is refinancing the same thing as repricing?

-Let’s say I currently am signed up to Home Loan Package A from Bank X with a 2% interest rate.
-After a few years of repaying this loan, I notice that the very same Bank X is now offering Home Loan Package B with a better interest rate at 1.6%.
+Let’s say I currently am signed up to UOB Home Loan Package A with a 2% interest rate.
+After a few years of repaying this loan, I notice that UOB is now offering Home Loan Package B with a better interest rate at 1.6%.
 If I switch from Package A to Package B, I’m repricing.

 It is important to note the difference, because some banks offer one “free” repricing (often called “free conversion”).
 In this case, the bank will allow you to move between its loan packages without incurring any costs (which is typically an “admin fee” of about $800).